 The law prohibits coworkers, supervisors, managers, and third parties with whom an employee comes into contact from engaging in harassment, discrimination, or retaliation.
-Any person who has suffered harassment, discrimination, or retaliation may file a formal or informal complaint of harassment, discrimination, or retaliation.
+Any person who has suffered harassment, discrimination, or retaliation may file a formal or informal complaint of harassment, discrimination, or retaliation, or who has learned of harassment, discrimination, or retaliation.

-A formal complaint is a written and signed statement filed with the District or the State Chancellor's office that alleges harassment, discrimination, or retaliation in violation of the District's Board Policies, Administrative Procedures or in violation of state or federal law.
+A formal complaint is a written and signed statement filed with the District or the California Community Colleges Chancellor's Office that alleges harassment, discrimination, or retaliation in violation of the District's Board Policies, Administrative Procedures or in violation of state or federal law.

 An informal complaint is any of the following: (1) An unwritten allegation of harassment, discrimination, or retaliation; (2) a written allegation of harassment, discrimination, or retaliation that falls outside the timelines for a formal complaint; or (3) a written complaint alleging harassment, discrimination, or retaliation filed by an individual who expressly indicates that he/she does not want to file a formal complaint.

-The Compton Community College District has identified the Vice President of Human Resources to the State Chancellor's Office and to the public as the single District officer responsible for receiving all unlawful discrimination complaints filed pursuant to Title 5, section 59328 of the California Code of Regulations 1, and for coordinating their investigation.
-The District has also identified the Vice President of Human Resources as the District's Title IX Coordinator whom the District has appointed to coordinate its efforts to comply with and carry out its responsibilities under Title IX of the Education Amendments of 1972 and its regulations.
-Students, including students of El Camino College, Compton, employees, and others affiliated with the District may use the procedures described herein to make a complaint of noncompliance with Title IX.
+The Compton Community College District has identified the Director of Diversity, Compliance, and Title IX to the Chancellor's Office and to the public as the single District officer responsible for receiving all unlawful discrimination complaints filed pursuant to Title 5, section 59328 of the California Code of Regulations 1, and for coordinating their investigation.

+The District has also identified the Director of Diversity, Compliance, and Title IX as the District's Title IX Coordinator whom the District has appointed to coordinate its efforts to comply with and execute its responsibilities under Title IX of the Education Amendments of 1972 and its regulations.
+Students, employees, and others affiliated with the District may use the procedures described herein to make a complaint of noncompliance with Title IX.